sealerio/sealer/applications/cockroachdb/README.md

 Because CockroachDB supports the PostgreSQL wire protocol, you can connect to the cluster using any available PostgreSQL client.

-For example, you can open up a SQL shell to the cluster by running:
+For example, you can open up an SQL shell to the cluster by running:

 ```
 kubectl run -it --rm cockroach-client \